schoolofcities/urban-data-storytelling/docs/urban-data-storytelling/urban-data-storytelling-importance/urban-data-storytelling-importance.md

 ---
 title: "The importance of urban data storytelling"
-author: "Karen Chapple, Evelyne St. Louis, Michelle Zhang"
+author: "Karen Chapple, Evelyne St-Louis, Michelle Zhang"
 ---

 This page covers 1) an overview of data storytelling, 2) elements of a good data story, and 3) examples of effective data stories.